Control-enhanced quantum metrology under Markovian noise

 \subsection{Experimental results}

-The measured result of the width-at-half-height of the spectrum is $\Gamma=2.13$ Hz, thus $T_2=1/\pi \Gamma \approx 0.149$ s.
+The measured result of the width-at-half-height of the spectrum is $\Gamma=2.13$ Hz; thus, $T_2=1/\pi \Gamma \approx 0.149$ s.
 After a careful test, we choose $\omega_0=60 \times 2\pi$ and $\delta \omega_0=2\pi$ in our experiments.
 We compare the standard scheme and the control-enhanced scheme for a total encoding time up to $2.5T_2$, as shown in Fig. \ref{exp}(b).
-We mark the QFI directly calculated by the numerical results as $F_Q^{\text{theo}}$, and the QFI measured from experiments as $F_Q^{\text{exp}}$.
+We label the QFI directly calculated by the numerical results as $F_Q^{\text{theo}}$ and the QFI measured from experiments as $F_Q^{\text{exp}}$.
 When the encoding time is smaller than the coherence time ($T/T_2<1$), it can be seen that $F_Q^{\text{theo}}$ and $F_Q^{\text{exp}}$ match very well.
-This reveals that within the coherence time our theoretical model is accurate, and our control-enhanced scheme has the same performance as predicted.
+This reveals that within the coherence time, our theoretical model is accurate, and our control-enhanced scheme has the same performance as predicted.
 However, as the encoding time increases ($T/T_2>1$), the gaps between $F_Q^{\text{theo}}$and $F_Q^{\text{exp}}$ gradually become distinct.
-This may come from many factors, such as the amplitude dampling effects or other unknown noises.
-As our theoretical model only concern the parallel dephasing noise, thus many other kinds of noises can lead to the reduction of the theoretically predicted QFI.
-Nevertheless, during the tested encoding time, we find that our control-enhanced scheme can get an improvement of the QFI compared to the standard scheme, up to around two-fold.
+This may result from many factors, such as the amplitude-damping effects or other unknown noises.
+As our theoretical model concerns only the parallel-dephasing noise, many other kinds of noises can lead to a reduction of the theoretically predicted QFI.
+Nevertheless, during the tested encoding time, we find that our control-enhanced scheme can improve the QFI compared to the standard scheme, up to around twofold.
 Overall, the above experimental results are roughly consistent with the theoretical predictions, revealing the effectiveness of the proposed control-enhanced quantum metrology scheme.